Libyan lawmakers confirm interim unity government | ExBulletin

 Libyan lawmakers confirm interim unity government

-BENGHAZI, Libya (AP) – Libyan lawmakers confirmed a newly appointed government on Wednesday, hoping to help unify the war-torn country in North Africa and protect it until elections later this year. .
+BENGHAZI, Libya (AP) Libyan lawmakers confirmed a newly appointed interim government on Wednesday, hoping to help unify the war-torn country in North Africa and protect it until the end of elections. year.

+“This is a historic day,” said Parliament Speaker Aguila Saleh at the end of a voting session amid international pressure on Libyan stakeholders to back a UN-mediated roadmap in a UN-led process late last year. .

-The government of Prime Minister-designate Abdul Hamid Dbeibah replaces two rival administrations – one based in the East and the other in the West – that have ruled Libya for years.
+He said 132 lawmakers approved the government of Prime Minister Abdul Hamid Dbeibah, which replaces two rival administrations one centered in the east of the country and another in the west that have ruled Libya for years.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online